Chapter Ten: Signal

 She folded her hands in her lap and waited.

 Aisha thought about what to give her.
 She had assembled, on the walk over, a short list of true things she could say without giving more than she intended.
 She had also assembled a longer list of true things she did not intend to say.
-The second list was a lot longer than the first.
+The second list was considerably longer than the first.
+The lists had assembled themselves quickly, the sorting finished before she had reached the east stairwell, and she had spent the rest of the walk doing what she now spent much of her time doing: auditing work she could not remember performing.

 "My sleep has been strange," she said.
 "Not bad.
 Just…"